Biomass Boiler Cost

 Hiring a Biomass Boiler Installer Checklist

-If you're considering biomass boiler installation, here's what you need to know when hiring a heating professional:
+If you're considering a biomass boiler installation, here are a few points to consider when hiring a heating professional:

-- Compare prices from at least 3 contractors to ensure you receive the best price.
+- Have you received at least three quotes?
+Compare prices from at least 3 different contractors to ensure you receive the best price.
+You can search online at MyJobQuote for local specialists to install your biomass system.

-- Be sure to discuss any warranties you will have with your new biomass boiler before the installation takes place.
+- Does their work come with a guarantee?
+Be sure to discuss any warranties you will have with your new biomass boiler before the installation takes place and if they will resolve any issues should something go wrong.